JackSzwergold/Writing/star_wars_toy_diary/index.md

 #### Imperial Stormtrooper (Hoth Battle Gear)

-Like the orginal Stormtroopers from the first film, I got two of these guys.
+Like the original Stormtroopers from the first film, I got two of these guys.
 I hated the small plastic skirt they put on these figures, but their long blaster guns were pretty cool.

 #### Bossk (Bounty Hunter)